 • Holy Cow

 • Karma Kebab

 • The Auld Hoose

 • The New Amphion (In Teviot!)

-One of the best things for not only the environment, but for our health too, is to eat in season.
-By eating seasonally we not only support local farmers who choose to farm more sustainably, we are also preserving the environment, as land isn’t forced to produce in an unnatural cycle.
+One of the best things not only for the environment, but for our health too, is to eat in season.
+By eating seasonally we support local farmers who choose to farm more sustainably, while also preserving the environment, as land isn’t forced to produce in an unnatural cycle.
 Eating seasonally ensures our food is fresher and that less transport is needed.

-You can check out some exciting recipes below to help you on your way – just click on each season button to discover more!
+You can check out some exciting recipes below from two of our student Societies – Edinburgh University Vegetarian and Vegan Society and Student Voice for Animal Rights – to help you on your way to more sustainable eating.
+Just click on each season button to discover more!

 Looking for more tips and advice on ethical and sustainable food?
 Check out the Department for Social Responsibility and Sustainability's guide on 5 Steps to Good Food.

 Also, if you have recipe ideas or other suggestions to add to the Green Guide, get in touch with our VP Community or VP Activities and Services!